menu

 MIKHAIL KALATOZISHVILI (KALATOZOV): A VISIONARY MASTER OF CINEMA

-“If we had known that this picture existed back in 1964, maybe cinema would have been different now ”- is how Martin Scorsese reacted to Mikhail Kalatozov’s (Kalatozishvili) I Am Cuba, after discovering it in the mid-1990s.
+“If we had known that this picture existed back in 1964, maybe cinema would have been different now”- this is how Martin Scorsese reacted to Mikhail Kalatozov’s (Kalatozishvili) I Am Cuba, after discovering it in the mid-1990s.
 The Hollywood master claimed the film to be a genuine hidden treasure, referring to Kalatozov’s storytelling technique and unique cinematic language, adding that “it puts to shame anything we’re doing today”.

 I am Cuba.
 1964.
 Director- Mikhail Kalatozishvili (Kalatozov)